Troubleshooting MC and MCA-66

 Here are the most common issues we hear about from customers using one of our whole-house audio systems built around the MC-66 or MCA-66, along with suggestions to resolve them.

-Related to the MC App
+Issues Related to the HTD Home Audio App

 Best steps to power cycle your system: